AntonKozmin/AndroidAnimationProbe/README.md

 # AndroidAnimationProbe
-Different types Android animations will show in this application.
+Different types Android animations are showing in this application.
 The application consist several fragments to present each one.

 For more information see this post :